 A website with over 2,000 licensed therapists where you can get help in English.

-If you’re struggling with the dark side of expat life, I hope the resources above will be of some help.
+If you’re struggling with the dark side of expat life or expat depression, I hope the resources above will be of some help.
 I invite you to share other resources you’ve come across in the comments.

 Sending you all some virtual support.
 Be good to one another.
 Hoping a few of you will chime in below if you’ve experienced the dark side of expat life.